gp64085/node.js-projects/Readme.md

 ## Node Projects
-### This is a collection of projects built with Node.js
+### This is a collection of projects built with Node.js, Express.js with:
-- Node.js project with Express.js, Drizzle ORM, Postgres, JSON Web Tokens, pnpm
+- Drizzle ORM, Postgres, JSON Web Tokens, pnpm
+- Mongoose, MongoDB and JWT auth